halcyondream/offensive-graphql/README.md

     docker run --rm -it offensive-graphql

-The Commix image is not mean to be interactive, so use the command:
+The Commix and Eyewitness images are not mean to be interactive, so use the command:

-    docker run --rm offensive-graphql-commix [options from commix manpage]
+    docker run --rm commix [options from commix manpage] docker run --rm eyewitness [options from commix manpage]

 # Testing